isislab-unisa/sof/README.md

 ## Getting Started SCUD Client
 SCUD framework provides a Java command line client available in the release (SCUD-Client.jar):

+*
-* Execute the command: java -jar SCUD-Client.jar.
+    $   java -jar SCUD-Client.jar

 This client application use SSH to connect to the Hadoop cluster.
 The application parameters are the following:
     - `-h HOST NAME` cluster master node IP address.
 The default value is `localhost (127.0.0.1)`;
     - `-port PORT NUMBER` listening port for SHH process on cluster.
 The default value is `22`;
     - `-bindir PATH BIN DIRECTORY` the bin installation path (absolute) of Hadoop.
 The default value is `/bin`;